ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     2. Make sure that all pods are running by checking the **STATUS** column.

-    3. If a pod is not `Running`, you can disable and re-enable the ALB.
+    3. If a pod does not have a `Running` status, you can disable and re-enable the ALB.
 In the following commands, replace `<ALB_ID>` with the ID of the pod's ALB.
 For example, if the pod that is not running has the name `public-crb2f60e9735254ac8b20b9c1e38b649a5-alb1-5d6d86fbbc-kxj6z`, the ALB ID is `public-crb2f60e9735254ac8b20b9c1e38b649a5-alb1`.

       When the pod restarts, a [readiness check](/docs/containers?topic=containers-ingress-settings#readiness-check) prevents the ALB pod from attempting to route traffic requests until all of the Ingress resource files are parsed.
 This readiness check prevents request loss and can take up to 5 minutes by default.
       {: note}